 Bypass this app can’t run on your PC message with Windows 10 compatibility helper

 What we prefer as the primary option to bypass Installer errors in Windows 10 is running the compatibility mode.
 The Windows compatibility mode enables you to execute older software on compatibility for newer versions of Windows.
-Check our article on incompatible programs for instructions on how to use this feature on Windows 10.
+Check our article on install old programs on Windows for instructions on how to use this feature on Windows 10.